On operator algebras associated with monomial ideals in noncommuting variables: Introduction

 Theorem \ref{T: class sps} implies that the tensor algebras of the subproduct systems completely encode the subshifts, hence offering a complete invariant for languages.
 All results include (in fact they are stronger in the case of) two-sided subshifts, and in particular for deterministic automata.
 It now looks reasonable to move to other directions, for example towards non-deterministic automata or multivariable subshifts.
 The language of subproduct systems is flexible enough to encode such structures and accommodate such results.

 \begin{acknow} The authors acknowledge support from London Ma\-thematical Society (Scheme 4, Grant Ref: 41411).
-The second author was partially supported by ISF Grant no. 474/12, by EU FP7/2007-2013 Grant no. 321749, and by GIF Grant no. 2297-2282.6/20.1.
+The second author was partially supported by Israel Science Foundation Grant no. 474/12, by EU FP7/2007-2013 Grant no. 321749, and by GIF Grant no. 2297-2282.6/20.1.

 The authors would like to thank Guy Salomon for the helpful remarks and comments.